I'm a professor of history, but my articles (like my classes) cover a range of topics, including education, politics, history, and culture.

-It's the Meaning of the Memorials that Matters
+It's the Meaning of the Memorials That Matters

-This blog is a response to an opinion piece from the "Dallas Morning News."
-(See the link above.)
-In it, the author argues that if we are going to take down statues of white supremacists like Robert E. Lee, then we should be consistent and also take down memorials to Abraham Lincoln.
+This article contemplates an opinion piece from the Dallas Morning News.
+The author argues that if we are going to take down statues of white supremacists like Robert E. Lee, then we should be consistent and take down memorials to Abraham Lincoln.
 Lincoln did, after all, make public statements at times that were downright racist.
 And Robert E. Lee, who is being depicted these days as a racist bad guy, expressed personal doubts about both the institution of slavery and the act of secession.

 I have never addressed the issue of statues and memorials before.
-This is largely from lack of interest.
+This is largely due to a lack of interest.
 This whole idea of erecting monuments has always seemed like a strange human pastime, and as a student of history, I am well aware of the degree to which the reality of people and events differs from the myths and legends.

 But this article caught my attention both because it addresses the issue of how we turn famous people into simplistic caricatures and because it raised for me the simple question of why we erect monuments at all.
-Although statues almost always glorify the person being memorialized, most of us on some level recognize that these were not perfect people.
+Although statues almost always glorify the person being memorialized, most of us, on some level, recognize that these were not perfect people.
 If we humans decided to only build statues of perfect people, then we would never build statues at all.
 The statues are not really about the famous person anyway.
 They say more about the people erecting the statues, about the values and ideals they wished to commemorate by building the things.

-When the Lincoln Memorial was built, people were not commemorating Abraham Lincoln the "white supremacist."
+When the Lincoln Memorial was built, people were not commemorating Abraham Lincoln, the "white supremacist."
 Instead, they were trying to remember Lincoln at his best, as the man who held together the Union and eventually acted to free the slaves.
 It is a celebration of our survival as a country and of an important step taken toward living up to our national creed.

 Statues of Robert E. Lee, on the other hand, are not commemorating his misgivings about slavery or Southern secession.
-Instead, he is remembered for the role he played in fighting for his state's independence, an effort that began due to the (mistaken) belief that Republicans like Lincoln intended to destroy the Southern way of life.
+Instead, he is remembered for his role in fighting for his state's independence, an effort that began due to the (mistaken) belief that Republicans like Lincoln intended to destroy the Southern way of life.
 And you are kidding yourself if you do not acknowledge that slavery was an integral part of that way of life that they were defending.
 Whatever Lee or Lincoln may have felt, said, or wrote at various times in their lives, Lee is most remembered for acting in defense of white supremacy and Lincoln for taking an important action against it.

 When monuments to important Confederate figures were erected in the late 19th and (most often in the) early 20th centuries, Southerners were not merely remembering their heritage.
 They were also using these powerful symbols to assert proudly the Jim Crow system of white superiority that existed in their time.
 And since the motivations of the monument builders are ultimately more important than the person or event being memorialized, those statues should have come down when the "white" and "colored" signs came down.

 Does this mean that the South should have certain parts of its history wiped away?
 Of course it shouldn't.
 The entire history of the South must be preserved in history books, on Civil War battlefields, and in museums.
 Rather than destroying monuments, these statues should be moved to museums and become a part of the story of how the people of the past have remembered (and used) historical figures and events.